 One story that I heard repeatedly from Central American migrants surprised me.
 A prolonged drought in their regions had persisted for about five years, and this year had been especially harsh.
 I traveled to the “dry corridor” of Central America where the drought had hit hardest due to climate change—parts of Guatemala, El Salvador, and Honduras.
 Migrants told me that the rains would come, and staple crops like corn and beans would sprout, but then the rains would stop and the crops would dry well before harvest, leaving the farmers with almost complete crop failure.

 The drought had persisted for long enough that the World Food Programme (WFP) of the United Nations had set up offices there.
 People were starving.
 When I visited in late 2018, the WFP had already declared that 400,000 people in the region had reached famine status.
 It was difficult to determine exactly how many people in the caravan were leaving because of famine, but all of the hundreds I spoke to, in particular Hondurans, had been somewhat affected.
 Many had been farmers who had lost their crops of corn, beans, rice, or bananas.
 They had sold farming tools, and some had sold their land if they could and tried to get jobs in nearby towns, but those were scarce or paid poorly.
 I spoke to farmers who said they had been living on one tortilla a day—that’s why they joined the caravan.
-Lori Melo of the WFP in Guatemala told me that
+Lori Melo of the WFP in Guatemala told me that over half of farmers who had lost their crops were choosing to migrate, many to Mexico or eventually to the US.

 I looked for statements from the Trump administration about the drought in Central America and support for the crisis of famine that was sure to worsen if the drought persisted, but I could find no acknowledgement of climate change or recognition of famine in the region.
 The WFP declares that by 2019, over two million people will go hungry there, and that number is expected to climb if conditions remain the same.
 If millions of Central Americans go hungry next year and in years to come, how many will be forced to flee north?